Southern Baptist leaders release secret accused abuser list - NewsBreak

 Executive Committee leaders Rolland Slade and Willie McLaurin, in a joint statement, called publishing the list “an initial, but important, step towards addressing the scourge of sexual abuse and implementing reform in the Convention.”

 “Each entry in this list reminds us of the devastation and destruction brought about by sexual abuse,” they said.
-“Our prayer is that the survivors of these heinous acts find hope and healing, and that churches will utilize this list proactively to protect and care for the most vulnerable among us.”Southern Baptists scheduled to meet amid accusations leaders portrayed sexual misconduct accusers as ‘mentally disturbed’
+“Our prayer is that the survivors of these heinous acts find hope and healing, and that churches will utilize this list proactively to protect and care for the most vulnerable among us.”AAA: Memorial Day travel to rise despite high gas prices

 The Guidepost report, released after a seven-month investigation, contained several explosive revelations.
 Among them: D. August Boto, the committee’s former vice president and general counsel, and former SBC spokesman Roger Oldham kept their own private list of abusive ministers.
 Both retired in 2019.
 The existence of the list was not widely known within the committee and its staff.